Technickel-Dev/baseline-mcp/video-assets/baseline-mcp-video-script.md

 > {
 > **Storyboard Prompt:** "A photorealistic, cinematic still photo in a 16:9 aspect ratio.
 A futuristic, holographic map is being projected from a device.
 The map shows different paths and points of interest, with one path being highlighted.
 The mood is adventurous and futuristic.",
 > **Scene Description:** "A crisp, high-resolution screen recording of a terminal in a 16:9 aspect ratio.
 The text is perfectly clear and has a modern, slightly glowing font.",
-> **Action:** "The command `mcp suggest-baseline-features --goal 'I want to create a cool 3D animation on my website'` is run.
-The terminal outputs a suggestion for using 'WebGL' and 'WebGPU', with links to the specifications and a brief explanation of each.",
+> **Action:** "The command `mcp suggest-baseline-features --goal 'I want to take my family photo album and make it a mosaic'` is run.
+The terminal outputs a suggestion for using 'Grid', with links to the specifications and a brief explanation of each.",
 > **Audio - Soundscape:** "A futuristic 'suggestion' sound effect, like a gentle chime."
 > }